paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-10-05-kunstmuseum_basel.md

   alignment: 'bleed'
 %}

 After speaking at [Smashing Conference in Freiburg][1] last month, I spent the following 6 days visiting the nearby cities of Basel and Strasbourg.
-Of the three, Freiburg was the most enjoyable -- a reminder of my fondness for Germany -- while Strasbourg took the prize for being the most beautiful.
+Of the three, Freiburg was the most enjoyable — a reminder of my fondness for Germany — while Strasbourg took the prize for being the most beautiful.
 Basel however, felt somewhat soulless and bland, recalling memories of a previous visit to Zurich.
 Perhaps unsurprisingly, I spent a good portion of my time in Basel actually a couple of miles away at the [Vitra campus][2], situated across the border in Weil am Rhein, Germany.

-One of my reasons for visiting Basel was to see [the extension to its art gallery][3], and thankfully, this didn't disappoint.
-You might think the abundance of grey throughout this new building would make for a tedious space, but the variety of materials -- pristine steel, polished marble, textured plaster, offset by oak parquet flooring in the gallery spaces -- made for a remarkably warm and uplifting atmosphere.
+One of my reasons for visiting Basel was to see [the extension to its art gallery][3], and thankfully, this didn’t disappoint.
+You might think the abundance of grey throughout this new building would make for a tedious space, but the variety of materials — pristine steel, polished marble, textured plaster, offset by oak parquet flooring in the gallery spaces — made for a remarkably warm and uplifting atmosphere.
 The transition between the new and old buildings was thoughtfully considered also.

 As I explored the exhibits, I jotted down the artists whose work caught my attention.
-Reviewing this list some weeks later, I thought I'd share my findings.
+Reviewing this list some weeks later, I thought I’d share my findings.

 {% include 'figure' with '/images/2016/10/kunstmuseum_basel/ruscha.jpg'
   caption: 'Edward Ruscha, <cite>Twentysix Gasoline Stations</cite>, 1963.'